You can use this tool to control your cookie settings. Otherwise, we will assume you are OK to continue.

-Matrox Design Assistant is an integrated development environment (IDE) where vision applications are created by constructing an intuitive flowchart instead of writing traditional program code.
-In addition to building a flowchart, the IDE enables users to directly design a graphical operator interface for the application.
-Since Design Assistant is hardware independent, you can choose any computer with GigE Vision® or USB3 Vision™ cameras and get the processing power you need.
-This field proven software is also a perfect match for the Matrox 4Sight GPm vision controller or the Matrox Iris GTR smart camera.
-Design Assistant gives you the freedom to choose the ideal platform for your next vision project.
+Matrox Design Assistant is an integrated development environment (IDE) for Microsoft® Windows® where vision applications are created by constructing an intuitive flowchart instead of writing traditional program code.
+In addition to building a flowchart, the IDE enables users to design a graphical web-based operator interface for the application.
+Since Matrox Design Assistant is hardware independent, choose any computer with GigE Vision® or USB3 Vision® cameras and get the processing power needed.
+Work with multiple cameras all within the same project, or per project running concurrently and independently from one another2.
+This field-proven software is also a perfect match for a Matrox vision controller or the Matrox Iris GTR smart camera.
+Matrox Design Assistant offers the freedom to choose the ideal platform for any vision project.

 |Tackle machine vision applications with utmost confidence using field-proven tools for analyzing, locating, measuring, reading, and verifying|

 |Use a single program for creating both the application logic and operator interface|

 |Work with multiple cameras all within the same project or per project running concurrently and independently from one another2|

 |Interface to third-party 3D sensors to process and analyze their depth map|

 |Rely on a common underlying vision library for the same results with a Matrox smart camera, vision system, or third-party computer|

 |Maximize productivity with instant feedback on image analysis and processing operations|